 The School of Education will accept 15 hours earned in the Master of Divinity program for the cognate in the MSEd, while still maintaining the core education courses (21 hours).
+The cognate hours of the MSEd must be unique and non-repeating courses that are required for the seminary electives.
 Students interested in the Master of Arts in Education degree will be admitted on a case-by-case basis due to the time required to complete the research.
 Also, the Master of Arts in Education will require 21 core class hours including 6 hours for the thesis with the additional 12 hours earned in the Master of Divinity program for the cognate.

 \These are required courses; however, based upon previous academic experience, students may petition to waive or substitute these courses.
-Introductory courses are waived from the degree plan by passing an advanced standing exam (see the Advanced Standing Policy on page 40).
+Introductory courses are waived from the degree plan by passing an advanced standing exam (see the Advanced Standing Policy on page 41).